mtorpey/wooden-ships/1-introduction.md

     3 (Gold) = Spanish/Venetian\
     4 (Light Blue) = American

-7. Bow Hex: The hex that the bow and the forward half of the ship occupies.
+7.  *Bow Hex*: The hex that the bow and the forward half of the ship occupies.

-8. Bow: The bow of a ship is its front.
+8.  *Bow*: The bow of a ship is its front.
 This is the pointed end of the ship diagram on the counter.
 The bow always points in the direction in which the ship is sailing.

 ### D. Basic Game and Advanced/Optional Tables